craig-glass/epic_django/README.md

 Please add all app/migrations directories to the .gitignore file

 Make use of the settings.debug variable rather than commenting things out

+All ajax calls should have their URL's prefixed with 'ajax/', and ajax functions should have their names suffixed with '_ajax'